Quad Cities Flood Resiliency Alliance Meeting

 Meeting Agenda

-Topic: “Collaborative Flood Resilience: Community-Driven Solutions to Flood Challenges”
+“Collaborative Flood Resilience: Community-Driven Solutions to Flood Challenges”

 Q&A session following the presentation.

-The Iowa Flood Center, part of the University of Iowa College of Engineering, is the only academic research center in the U.S. focused solely on flooding.
-The center develops tools and information to help decision-makers, emergency responders, and the public understand and reduce flood risks.
+About the Iowa Flood Center: The Iowa Flood Center is part of the University of Iowa College of Engineering and is the nation’s only academic research center devoted solely to flooding.
+The IFC develops innovative tools and reliable information that decision-makers, emergency responders, community leaders, home and business owners, educators, and the public depend on to help them understand and reduce their flood risks and make better flood-related decisions.

 About the Quad Cities Flood Resiliency Alliance